 The Sensitivity Analysis mapping will assist Council in planning for future development and determining minimum lot sizes for future subdivisions.
-The assessment of a site for wastewater management potential is important as it can assist in understanding the site's potential for development.
+The assessment of a site for DWM potential is important as it can assist in understanding the site's potential for development.
 Historically, wastewater management was overlooked in early planning stages and it has resulted in a number of subdivided parcels within towns and low density residential areas (i.e. settlements) being significantly undersized.
 Due to small lot size, these parcels have been given a High Sensitivity Rating in the Sensitivity Analysis and generally wastewater management on these parcels is constrained and potentially unsustainable.
 This does not automatically preclude them from development; however, appropriately detailed LCA and design will be required to the satisfaction of Council and other stakeholders, including the relevant Water Corporation (in accordance with the Sensitivity Rating).
-Where DWM is not supported on small properties/parcels, consolidation with adjacent undeveloped properties/parcels (where feasible) is the most likely pathway to allowing development proposals to be considered on the land subject to appropriate zoning of the properties/parcels in question, and approval by Council and other relevant stakeholders.
+Where DWM is not supported on small lots, consolidation with adjacent undeveloped lots (where feasible) is the most likely pathway to allowing development proposals to be considered on the land subject to appropriate zoning of the lots in question, and approval by Council and other relevant stakeholders.
 Such approval will also take into account other planning controls relating to the land.

 Where rezoning of land is being considered or Structure Plans are being developed, Council can use the Sensitivity Analysis to determine suitable development potential and density.
-The results of the Sensitivity Analysis mapping and DWM system inspections carried out in September 2014, support a general minimum lot size of 0.4ha (4,000m2), assuming that there is adequate 'useable' land for DWM, including a sustainable effluent dispersal or reuse system contained entirely within the property/parcel boundary.
+The results of the Sensitivity Analysis mapping and DWM system inspections carried out in September 2014, support a general minimum lot size of 0.4ha (4,000m2), assuming that there is adequate 'useable' land for DWM, including a sustainable effluent dispersal or reuse system contained entirely within the lot boundary.
 This minimum lot size is a broad guideline only; detailed LCAs must be carried out for all subdivision and single-lot developments within all DWSCs.
+The EPA Code of Practice 891.4 (2016) recommends considering the feasibility of providing a reticulated sewerage system for the development of individual lots and for subdivision proposals that would result in allotments <1ha, which is a recommended risk threshold rather than minimum lot size.